Hao Wu (director): Career

+Wu’s latest feature documentary, “Admissions Granted,” about the landmark SFFA v.
+Harvard case that ended race considerations in college admissions in the U.S., was distributed by MSNBC Films in 2024.

 From 2014-2016, Wu was a fellow at New America, a D.C.-based think tank.

 Detention

 Wu was detained by the Chinese government on February 22, 2006, when he was making a documentary on "underground" Chinese house churches.
 After almost five months, he was released on July 11, 2006.